 Rewriting Rational Expressions Worksheets

 Aligned Standard: HSA-APR.D.6

 - Simplifying Complex Expressions Step-by-step Lesson- This start out looking a bit intimidating, but it progresses to a manageable problem very quickly.

-- Always remember to get everything into the simplest format.
+- Guided Lesson - Always remember to get everything into the simplest format.

 - Guided Lesson Explanation - We get you in the habit of canceling and simplifying.

 - Practice Worksheet - These are mostly quotient based.
 The reason behind that is that operation appears nine out of ten times on the last ten major AP Algebra examines.
 The other operations are often neglected.

 - Matching Worksheet - Match the expression to its simplified form.

 It's all about understanding what the reciprocal process entails.
 Examples are worked out for you.

 It might be a good idea to review factoring before progressing on to these.